OmKakatkar/omkakatkar/README.md

 # Hi!
 I'm Om 👋

 - 👨‍🎓 I'm an engineering student, currently in my last year.
-- 🔭 I’m currently working on a Terminal based RPG game and my Portfolio website.
+- 🔭 I’m currently working on a project for Innovation Beasts.
 - 🌱 I’m currently learning Python and Web Development.
 - 😃 I'm pretty new to open source.
 - ⚡ Fun fact: I love to watch Anime.